 Such things, however, are tough to rely on.
 So too are expecting the other team’s best player (probably) to miss four free throws late.

 So its wonderful that they were right there in the end, but the most concerning aspect of this game is not the state of NBA officiating.
 It is that the supposed best defensive team in the NBA, which should have been trying to salvage a road trip, did not come out and make the Nuggets adapt to them; instead, they adapted to the Nuggets.

 Indiana tried to play Denver basketball from the opening tip, and they simply don’t play it as well as Denver does.
 That’s what really happened.

-Topics: Road Troubles
+Tags: Road Troubles